 Today, Merck & Co. is an established top global player on the pharmaceutical market, generating nearly 60 billion U.S. dollars of revenue.
 The roots of Merck & Co., Inc. can be traced back to the 17th century: The company began as a purchased drug store in Darmstadt, Germany, in 1668 under Jacob Friedrich Merck.
 In 1891, a subsidiary became active in the United States under the name Merck & Co.
 Since 1917, when it was confiscated by the U.S. during the World War, Merck & Co. is an independent U.S. American company.

-The company’s products range from vaccines and oncology to animal health.
-A large portion of Merck & Co.’s revenues are generated from oncology, diabetes and vaccine products.
-As a company Merck & Co. has one of the highest numbers of approved drugs, spending significant amounts on research and development.
-In recent years, two of its most important products are targeting chronic diseases that plague society.
+The company’s products range from vaccines and cancer drugs to animal health products.
+As a company, Merck & Co. has one of the highest numbers of approved drugs, spending significant amounts on research and development.
+Two of the company's most important products are targeting diabetes, a chronic disease that plagues society.
 Januvia (sitagliptin) is one of the best-selling diabetes drugs globally and is popular as it does not cause weight gain.
-The drug generated some 3.5 billion U.S. dollars in revenue in 2022.
+The drug generated some 2.8 billion U.S. dollars in revenue in 2022.
 However, blockbuster cancer drug Keytruda is currently by far Merck's leading product.

 Merck & Co. is an international company, generating more than half of its revenues outside the United States.
-As one of the largest pharmaceutical companies in the world, Merck & Co. had some 71,000 employees in 2019, spread over 100 countries.
-The company had total assets accounting for 84 billion U.S. dollars in the same year.
+As one of the largest pharmaceutical companies in the world, Merck & Co. had some 69,000 employees in 2022, spread over 100 countries.
+The company had total assets accounting for around 109 billion U.S. dollars in the same year.